Rushidharan11/Company_KnowledgeWorker_RAG/README.md

 # Company Knowledge Worker - RAG

 An AI-powered Retrieval-Augmented Generation (RAG) assistant that answers questions using a company's internal knowledge base.
-The system retrieves the most relevant document chunks and uses LLM to generate grounded responses.
+The system retrieves the most relevant document chunks and uses an LLM to generate grounded responses.
+The system also includes an evaluation framework to assess retrieval performance and response quality.

 ## Features